marcosps/marcosps.github.io/content/blog/bind-mounts-btrfs-subvol.md

 ERROR: cannot access '//@/home': No such file or directory
 ```

-An openSUSE/SLE intallation would create a set of subvolumes, starting from */@*.
+An openSUSE/SLE installation would create a set of subvolumes, starting from */@*.
 These subvolumes are mounted on */*, but *@* is never mounted.
 For example, subvolume */@/home* is mounted at */home*.
 We can confirm this behavior by looking at the subvolume list:

 ```
 $ btrfs subvolume list /